Rabobank plans to invest 5b euros in Dutch rental homes

 The housing issue has been high on the agenda for years and is becoming "more urgent" every day, said Wiebe Draijer, chief executive officer at Rabobank.
 "The Netherlands has around three million so-called middle-income households that do not have access to affordable housing if they were to look for a home now."

-Rabobank's fund -- BPD Woningfonds -- will be set up this year and will cooperate with property developer Bouwfonds Property Development, a subsidiary fully owned by the Utrecht-based bank.
+Rabobank's fund - BPD Woningfonds - will be set up this year and will cooperate with property developer Bouwfonds Property Development, a subsidiary fully owned by the Utrecht-based bank.
 The first 1,000 homes will be built next year.
+BLOOMBERG